-Find out more about our amazing speakers, Instructors, presentors and team members.
+Find out more about our speakers, instructors, presentors and team members.

 Join Master Printmaker Mutsugoroh on Open Studio Night or in a full day workshop to learn the history and process of Japanese fish printing, or Gyotaku.
 Gyotaku is a Japanese method of printmaking that traditionally utilizes fish, sea creatures or similar subjects as printing “plates” in its process.
 Only a couple hundred years old and originally utilized to allow a fisherman a way to record his catch, it has evolved to a beautiful and intriguing form of folk art.
 The literal translation of the word is “fish stone rubbing” and is believed to get its inspiration from Chinese stone rubbings of calligraphy, which eventually gave rise to modern printing.